erszcz/msc-thesis/dfly-multiboot.md

 files written in a superset of AT&T’s Link Editor Command Language syntax, which ought to provide explicit and total control over the linking process.

-In the light of this _total control_ which decides _where everything goes in the output file_, one might think that making the linker place the Multiboot header at the beginning of the output file is a simple matter.
+In the light of this stated _total control_, which decides _where everything goes in the output file_, one might think that making the linker place the Multiboot header at the beginning of the output file is a simple matter.
 The experience gained from this project is exactly the opposite.

 The behaviour of GNU `ld`, the linker used by DragonFly BSD,